 Those on Icedrive’s free plan can’t access additional settings.
 However, users with a paid plan can adjust link settings to add passwords or a link expiration date.

 Both services offer security settings for shared links.
 These options include adding a password, expiration date and allowing or limiting downloads.
-These options, on both services, are only available with paid plans.
+These options, on both services, are available only with paid plans.

 Free Accounts